Consultant ENT & Sleep Surgeon

 The role of elastography in evaluating thyroid nodules: a literature review and meta-analysis.

 Veer V, Puttagunta S. Eur Arch Otorhinolaryngol.
-2014 Jul 6.
-[Epub ahead of print]. -
+2014 Jul. -

-A telephone audit to measure the true incidence of secondary haemorrhage post-tonsillectomy
+A telephone audit to measure the true incidence of secondary haemorrhage post-tonsillectomy.

 Pre-operative considerations in aesthetic facial surgery.